ScientificSnake/unity-game/README.md

 ﻿# unity-game

-Version - 6000.0.31f1 or 6000.0.58f2
+Version - 6000.0.31f1
-31f1 has a security vulnerability, but I hope they are compatible
+may have a security vulnerability, but who cares will update once ready for final product;

-you can still open it on 6000.0.58f2 dont know if it matters